sslomkowski/sslomkowski/README.md

 Bioinformatics student at the University of Gdańsk

-* Intrested in Data Science and Machine Learning, statistics, biology (mainly genetics) and anthropology
+* Intrested in Data Science and Machine Learning, statistics, biology (mainly genetics and ecology)

 * Currently learning data processing, statistics and machine learning with Tensorflow